fluiddyn/fluidsimfoam/doc/posters/2023_OF_conf/poster.md

 --split--

-!!! note "Creation and launching of a simulation"
+!!! note "Create a simulation directory and launch the simulation"

     ```python